-Let’s take bulk fertiliser production as an example.
-You separate the continuous flow of the fertiliser with hopper scales and pack it into bags.
+Let’s take bulk fertilizer production as an example.
+You separate the continuous flow of the fertilizer with hopper scales and pack it into bags.
 Then, you count the bags using a sensor.
 The system “knows” how much each bag weighs (this is configured by you) and multiplies it by the number of bags.
 The screen displays the information in weight units.

 Measuring time and converting